 There are several ways to treat tennis elbow.
 In many cases, the treatment uses a team approach, which includes your primary doctor or orthopedist, physical therapists and in some cases, an orthopedic surgeon.

 To expedite healing, your doctor may recommend refraining from the activities that caused your initial symptoms.

 In addition to proper rest, your doctor may recommend that you take nonsteroidal anti-inflammatories (NSAIDS).
 Usually, in the form of aspirin or ibuprofen, both medications work to reduce inflammation.

 If over-the-counter medication is ineffective, your doctor may also recommend corticosteroid injections for pain relief.

-If you have severe pain, you may benefit from immobilizing your arm in a brace.
+If you have severe pain, you may benefit from immobilizing your arm in an elbow brace.
 Oftentimes, immobilization can speed up recovery and help to reduce the pain.

 If it’s impossible to avoid using your arm during the day, your doctor might recommend a splint that you can wear at night.
 Immobilization, even if it’s only at rest, can help speed up the healing process.

 If playing tennis is the cause of your symptoms, you may need to purchase a stiffer racquet with looser strings to use once your doctor clears you for play.